landro/TesTcl/README.md

 This work is still undergoing quite some development so you can expect minor breaking changes.

 ## Gotchas
-- If you try testing irules that cantain iRule extensions to the Tcl language, this stuff wont work.
+- If you try testing irules that cantain iRule extensions to the Tcl language, this stuff won't work.
 I'm working on an extension to [JTcl](http://jtcl.kenai.com/) to make this work.

 ## Todos